-Russia provides in-kind food aid of grain, flour, vegetable oil, and grain and oilseeds products to some countries.
+Russia provides in-kind food aid of grain, flour, vegetable oil, and grain and oilseeds products to some countries, such as Syria.
 Presumably, since Russia does not cultivate GE crops, their food aid does not contain any GE products.
 Russia is not a recipient of food aid.